7 Signs Alcohol Affects Your Physical Appearance

 Alcohol can have temporary and long-term effects on your physical appearance.
 The severity of these changes usually depends on how long and how often you drink.

-For men, heavy drinking is defined as 4 drinks a day or more than 14 drinks a week.
-For women, it’s defined as 3 drinks a day or more than 7 drinks a week (1).
+For men, heavy drinking is defined as four drinks a day or more than 14 drinks a week.
+For women, it’s defined as three drinks a day or more than seven drinks a week (1).
+Moderate drinking is defined as 14 or fewer drinks per week for men, and seven or fewer drinks per week for women.

 Alcohol can change the appearance of your mouth and the skin on your face.